byui-cloud/aws-polly-example/README.md

 # aws-polly-example
-Pyhton example of getting user to enter text, send it to AWS Polly, and get Audio file back.
+Python example of getting user to enter text, send it to AWS Polly, and get Audio file back.

 Need to do two pip (packages) installs with admin/su rights.